mcanlas/improv-living-guide/if-i-were-coaching.md

 ## Commit harder.

 If there's one thing that separates mediocre improv from transcendent improv, it's commitment.
 Playing emotionally detached \(as a character\) seems to be a weak move most of the time.
 And playing detached as an actor is just bad acting.

+This also applies to object work.
+Nothing worse than seeing an impossibly tight grip on an object or having it vanish and reappear because the improvisor is just letting it go randomly.

 It's hard to play musical scenes, especially those involving singing and dancing, with less commitment.
 Musical improv teachers have said, even if you do bad ballet, you need to commit hard.
 No one wants to watch self-aware, apologetic ballet \("sorry I'm so bad at this"\).